CONP Portal | Share

 README.md

-file and add its value to the identifier field of yourDATS.json
+file and to the identifier field of yourDATS.json

 7) Adding the new dataset to the list of CONP datasets